-Hack Your Way to a Daily Meditation Practice
+Begin Hacking Your Way to a Solid Daily Meditation Practice

-One day a sage and his student were meditating together.
+One day a sage and his students were meditating together.
 At one point the student noticed the teacher floating in the air.

 Frustrated, he said to his teacher, “Master, I don’t understand why I’m not floating too.
 What is the difference between you and me that you can do this and I cannot?”

 From his position aloft, the master looked down at the student and said, “Practice.”